leejo/string-crc32/README.md

     $crc = crc32(*SOMEFILE);
     close(SOMEFILE);

-A init value may also been supplied in the above example.
+A init value may also have been supplied in the above example.

 # AUTHOR